-Credits: 1 Length: Semester Course Code: PE157--- Grade Level(s): 10, 11,
+Credits: 1 Length: Semester Course Code: PE153--- Grade Level(s): 10, 11,

 This course is a continuation of exposing students to officiating, coaching, and being a cooperative and productive member of a team.
-Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sport of badminton and football.
+Students will participate daily in a variety of team sports with an emphasis on officiating and coaching the sports of tennis and basketball.
 The responsibilities and techniques in officiating and coaching of youth sports will be covered, along with analyzing and developing students' officiating and coaching style.
-The students will act as a coach and official to practice using assertive communication to enforce rules, ensure safe practices, and sportsmanship during activities.
-Students will analyze fitness/sport products to determine if they are reliable and prove how it does or does not support a fitness/sport goal.
+The students will act as coach and official to practice using assertive communication to enforce rules, insure safe practices during activities and to motivate others to incorporate fitness and skill training into their daily life.